 PV facility shall provide an immediate real power primary frequency response, proportional to frequency deviations from scheduled frequency, similar to governor response.
 The rate of real power response to frequency deviations shall be similar to or more responsive than the droop characteristic of 5% used by conventional generators.
-PV facilities, in combination with energy storage systems such as BESS, flywheels, hybrid systems are acceptable options to comply with PREPA's frequency regulation requirements.
+PV facility shall have controls that provide both for down-regulation and upregulation.
+PV technologies, in combination with energy storage systems such as, but not limited to BESS, flywheels, hybrid systems are acceptable options to comply with PREPA's frequency response and regulation requirements.